HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 )
 }}

 Navigation Preloads counts with a decent level of adoption, despite the fact that it's <a hreflang="en" href="https://caniuse.com/?search=navigation%20preload%20manager">not yet available in all browsers</a>.
-It's a technique that many developers could benefit from, and they can implement it as a <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement">progressive enhancement</a>.
+It's a technique that many developers could benefit from, and they can implement it as a [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).

 ## Web App Manifests

-<a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Manifest">The Web App Manifest</a> is a JSON file that contains metadata about a web application and it's one of the main components of a PWA, as publishing a web app manifest is one of the preconditions to provide the "add to home screen" functionality, which allows users to install a web app on their device.
+[The Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) is a JSON file that contains metadata about a web application and it's one of the main components of a PWA, as publishing a web app manifest is one of the preconditions to provide the "add to home screen" functionality, which allows users to install a web app on their device.
 Other conditions include serving the site via HTTPS, having an icon, and in some browsers (like Chrome and Edge), having a service worker.
 Take into account that <a hreflang="en" href="https://web.dev/installable-manifest/#in-other-browsers">different browsers have different criteria for installation</a>.

 Here are some usage stats about Web App Manifests.
 It's useful to visualize them along with the service worker ones, to start having an idea of the potential percentage of "installable" web applications: